tarsil/cookiecutter-flask/{{ cookiecutter.project_name }}/README.md

 ## Run tests

-- `make run-tests` - Runs all the standard tests
-- `make run-nose` - Runs all the tests inside the tests module and app
+- `make test` - Runs all the tests